IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 [Operator SDK Capability Levels](https://operatorframework.io/operator-capabilities/) as our guidelines for what is considered a level 1 operator.

-### Develop and Deploy a Level 1 JanusGraph Operator - Part 1
+### Develop and Deploy a Level 1 JanusGraph Operator using BerkeleyDB - Part 1
 In part 1 of the tutorial, we will deploy JanusGraph using the default backend storage (BerkeleyDB).
 This is much more simple to deploy, since it will only use one Pod, and doesn't use any persistent volumes to our cluster.
 This approach is really only recommended for testing purposes, as noted in the [JanusGraph docs](https://docs.janusgraph.org/storage-backend/bdb/).